YanhanLyu/hw6/ReadMe.txt

 reads.txt - Output file for reads

+First, we need to go to src directory.
+command:
+cd src

+The following commands should be run inside src folder.

 simulate.sh will take in the following parameters (in this order):
 • FASTA sequence file (string) - File containing a DNA sequence.
 • Coverage (integer) - The coverage of the simulated sequencing experiment.